yubainu/sibainu-engine/Shibainu-NLI-Shield・/README.md

 Our experiments demonstrate that **maintaining a high NLI score is the fundamental key to suppressing hallucinations.** Shibainu Engine (SIB) successfully balances intelligence and performance by preventing the "sycophancy" caused by traditional fine-tuning.

 ---

+## 6. Future Work
+To further validate the robustness and universality of the Shibainu Engine (SIB), we plan to conduct the following:

+* **Verification of Reproducibility via Different Seeds**:
+  We will conduct tests across multiple random seeds to ensure that the logic-preserving effect of SIB is not dependent on a specific initialization but is a consistent property of the method.
+* **Cross-Model Validation**:
+  We aim to verify the reproducibility of these results on other model architectures (e.g., Llama-3, Mistral, and other variants of Gemma) to prove the generalizability of the "Omega Strategy."
+* **Advanced Prompt Engineering**:
+  We will explore more sophisticated prompting techniques to further improve the hallucination detection rate while maintaining the current NLI scores.